MacroMozilla/DBProject/README.md

 ## Authentication

 - Session-based authentication (Django sessions)
-- Frontend must include `credentials: "include"` on all requests
+- Frontend includes `credentials: "include"` on all fetch calls
-- `me` endpoint checks the active session
+- `me` endpoint validates the active session on page load

 ---

 ## Key Features

-### Core
+### Workspaces
-- Create account / login / logout
-- Create workspaces and channels
+- Create workspaces with an optional description
-- Send and view messages

-### Membership
-- Invite users to workspaces
+- Invite users by username at creation time or later
-- Accept / reject invitations
-- Channel membership tracking
+- Creators and admins can invite members, remove members, and promote/demote to admin
+- Creators can delete the workspace (cascades to all channels and messages)
+- Non-creators can leave a workspace

+### Channels
+- Three channel types: **public** (anyone in workspace can join), **private** (invite only), **direct** (exactly two users)
+- Direct channel names autopopulate as `DM - username`
+- Any workspace member can create a channel
+- Channel creators can add members and delete the channel
+- Anyone can leave a channel
+- Public channels are discoverable via the Browse button — join with one click

 ### Messaging
-- Channel-based messaging
-- Chronological ordering
-- Per-channel message loading
+- Messages ordered chronologically per channel
+- Session-based authorship — messages show your username

-### UI
+### Inbox
-- Sidebar navigation (workspaces + channels)
-- Inbox dropdown for invitations
+- Pending workspace and channel invites appear in the Inbox dropdown
-- Chat-style message bubbles
-- Modal-based creation flows
+- Accept or reject each invite individually

 ---

 ## Design Decisions

 - **RPC over REST** for simplicity
-- **Raw SQL only** (course requirement)
+- **Raw SQL only** (course requirement — no ORM)
 - **Composite keys** for membership tables
 - **`status` field** (`pending`, `accepted`, `rejected`) for invitations
-- **Channel-level read tracking** via `last_read_msgid`
+- **Application-level access control** — a single DB user, permissions enforced in Python
+- **Cascade deletes** handled manually in SQL (messages → channel members → channels → workspace members → workspace)

 ---